Tables: table C - procedures to be followed when considering an application to authorise mineral oil and gases to be brought ashore by pipeline

 - The point of the coast at which the pipeline will come ashore; and

 - The name (if in different ownership than the pipeline operator) and address of the on-shore site marking the end of the pipeline, and the designation of the boundary valve.

-The application should be made locally direct to the CRM when LB traders are involved.
+The application should be made locally direct to the CCM when LB traders are involved.

 For further information on Pipeline Authorisation and Approvals see IMEXPG ‘Pipelines’.